khaosmos93/spark_tnp/README.md

 There are a couple of ways you can run.
 Either connect to the hadoop cluster edge nodes or directly on lxplus.

-**Update (January 2021):** It is highly recommended to use the edge nodes because they mount both eos and hdfs filesystems as fuse-style mounts.
+**Update (January 2021):** It is highly recommended to use the edge nodes because they create fuse mountpoints for both eos and hdfs filesystems.
 This means one can move files easily from eos (e.g. flat ROOT ntuples produced with the [MuonAnalyzer package](https://gitlab.cern.ch/cms-muonPOG/muonanalysis-muonanalyzer/)) to hdfs using standard `cp` and `mv` commands, and tab completion is enabled.
-To move files on lxplus, dedicated `hdfs dfs` commands are needed instead (still doable, just not convenient).
-Note that if you do work on the edge nodes you will need to briefly get back to lxplus to submit fitting condor jobs (see below), since the edge nodes do not have condor set up.
+To move files on lxplus, dedicated `hdfs dfs` commands are needed instead (still doable, just not very convenient).
+Note that if you do work on the edge nodes you will need to briefly get back to lxplus to submit fitting condor jobs (see below), since the edge nodes do not set up condor.

 The flattening jobs are run on spark clusters and the data is read from an hdfs cluster.
 The fitting jobs are still run on condor since they depend on ROOT libraries.
 The default (and preferred) way to run flattening jobs is to use the `analytix` spark and hdfs cluster.

 ### Edge node

-Connect to the hadoop edge node (from within the CERN network, e.g. connect first to lxplus and then to the edge node):
+Connect to the hadoop edge node (from within the CERN network, e.g. connect first to lxplus and then to the edge node or use a VPN):

 ```bash
 ssh it-hadoop-client